oderby/owenderby.com/content/blog/2016-election-pa-results.md

 1. Trump won a plurality of the vote in 56 (84%) of the counties.
 This was only 2 more than Romney won in 2012.
-2. However, Trump won 353,065 more marginal votes than Romney earned, enough that he beat Clinton by a mere 44,292 votes (less than 1% of all votes cast).
+2. However, Trump won 353,065 more marginal votes than Romney earned, enough that he eked out a win over Clinton by a mere 44,292 votes (less than 1% of all votes cast).
 In fact, that's 40,564 more marginal votes than Obama garnered in 2012!
-2. We can speculate about where these additional votes for Trump over Romney came from, but it's likely a combination of the following phenomenons:
+2. We can speculate about where these additional votes for Trump over Romney came from, but it's likely a combination of the following phenomena:
- * Trump caused many Republicans to vote in the more rural counties.
-When comparing counties Trump won against counties Clinton won, we see a 3% higher turnout and 6% increase in RD.
-I'd guess this accounts for about 50% of the extra votes.
+ * Trump caused many more Republicans to register and vote in the more rural counties.
+When comparing counties Trump won against counties Clinton won, we see a 6% increase in RD and a 3% higher turnout.
+I'd guess these differences account for about 50% of the extra votes.
  * Trump flipped 3 counties, either because of above observed Republican turnout or because disillusioned Democrats stayed home.
-I'd guess this accounts for less than 17% of the extra votes.
+I'd guess these flipped counties account for less than 17% of the extra votes.
  * Votes for independent candidates rose in almost every county.
 However, it seems unlikely that it this increase was due solely to Democrat voters.
 I'd guess this accounts for less than 37% of the extra votes (likely much less).
- * In 14 of the counties that Trump won, there were more votes cast for Trump than total registered republicans.
-This implies that some registered democrats (and independents) voted for Trump in at least those counties.
+ * In 14 of the counties that Trump won, there were more votes cast for Trump than total registered Republicans.
+This implies that some registered Democrats (and independents) voted for Trump in at least those counties.
 This would account for at least 15% of the extra votes (likely more).

 **Questions**